LiveFree Counselling & Psychotherapy

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 Other areas of counselling I deal with

-As a generic psychotherapist I work with a variety of issues, including other issues that may not be listed.
+As a generic counsellor I work with a variety of issues, including other issues that may not be listed.

 My profound interest is around substance misuse, I understand that this can impact on loved ones in such a way that you feel very alone and unsure of what to do or where to turn.
 The stigma attached to substance misuse can often leave the family and substance user feeling very isolated.
 Reaching out for support can sometimes feel like a big leap to take, you dont have to feel alone and there are things that you can do to reduce feelings of helplessness.
-For example effective communication, coping strategies, finding the right support, understanding addiction, safety measures, anxiety, trauma and support networks are some areas that I can help you with.
+Such as finding a support network, exploring feelings, emotions and behaviours, understanding addiction and finding ways to cope better.